WestDRI/rcmodules22/content/0_info.md

 ## About us

-Since April 1, 2022 the advanced research computing / HPC training in Western Canada is coordinated by the [Digital Research Alliance of Canada](https://alliancecan.ca) and Simon Fraser University, in collaboration with other universities from BC, Alberta, Saskatchewan and Manitoba.
-Consequently, "WestGrid summer school" has been renamed "Western Canada Research Computing summer school".
+Since April 1, 2022 the advanced research computing / HPC training in Western Canada has been coordinated by the [Digital Research Alliance of Canada](https://alliancecan.ca) and [Simon Fraser University](https://www.sfu.ca/) in collaboration with other universities from British Columbia, Alberta, Saskatchewan, and Manitoba.
+Consequently, "WestGrid summer school" has been renamed
+"Western Canada Research Computing summer school".